Dynamsoft/barcode-reader-javascript/README.md

     .then(reader=>{ /* success */ }, ex=>{console.error(ex.message||ex);})
 ```

-> Including the library with a script tag doesn't automatically initializes the library.
-When you want to load wasm in advance, and create a reader or scanner instance later, it is a good choice can call `loadWasm`.
+> Including the library with a script tag doesn't automatically initialize the library.
+For better performance, you may want to load the wasm in advance and create a reader or scanner instance later in which case it's a good idea to call `loadWasm`.

 The detailed initialization includes the following steps: